 The Tourism Image

 Around 18 million people in South Africa live in extreme poverty and the unemployment rate is a staggering 33.90%, you are lucky if you have a job.
 This includes all races, black, brown, colored and white, the help we extend is always unbiased.
-Yet people from further up in Africa still flock to this country in hope of a better future, or even worse, get caught up in empty promises from political parties who are losing credibility, but hope to gain these people's votes during elections with falsified identification, only for those people to face the harsh reality of no better tomorrow.
-This only increase the numbers of those suffering, not helping at all.
+Yet people from further up in Africa still flock to this country in the hope of a better future, or even worse, get caught up in empty promises from political parties who are losing credibility, but hope to gain these people's votes during elections with falsified identification, only for those people to face the harsh reality of no better tomorrow when they arrive here.
+This only increases the numbers of those suffering, and it is not helping at all.

 "alone we can do so little, together we can do so much more"

-Thank you for taking the time to read this far and for not shying away.
+Thank you for taking the time to read this far, I sincerely hope you do not shy away.

 Our recommendation lists makes it easier to find the perfect product.
 There are more than 30 categories.
 Click on any image below to view.